KilianKegel/Visual-HWTools-for-UEFI-Shell/memdmp16/README.md

-# MEMDMP16 - I/O dump
+# MEMDMP16 - memory dump
 MEM DUMP for all

 ## Introduction